-Hey Tom, how are you?
-Thank you very much for taking your time for the interview.
+Hi Tom, how are you?
+Thank you very much for taking your time.

 Nothing really noteworthy.
-I played Around a lot with friends and....
-A lot of songs were written over the years and a lot of demo's recorded too.
-Maybe they'll see the light of day sometime.
+I played around a lot with friends and… A lot of songs were written over the years and a lot of demo’s recorded too.
+Maybe they’ll see the light of the day sometime.

 Actually let me correct you there… I didn’t actually start playing with Nebula officially until august 2004.
 Atomic Ritual had already been recorded and Nebula had toured the record twice before I started.